techlahoma/board_meetings/2017/02_february.md

 * Fundraising committee update

 ## Other Updates
+* RailsBridge Tulsa (it was a success)
+* 200OK updates
+* BSidesOK is upcoming
+* OKC SQL's Intro PowerShell class is upcoming
+* Job Board Check-in
+* Donation Site Check-in

 ## Proposals
 * Point of Sale system
  * $500 earmarked for purchasing a card reader for Techlahoma event space
+* Discussing potential solutions for the user group food ordering & reimbursement pipeline

 ## President's Report